 * Suddenly, London is not so cheap

-It was a stupid, almost asinine move given how important tourism is to their economy—not to mention arrogant and mean, forcing us tourists to pay for their internal problems—but there you have it.London is also the main hub for Europe's great no-frills airlines, connecting the capital of the British Empire with the cities and vacation spots of Europe for as little as $30 to maybe $200 max.
+It was a stupid, almost asinine move given how important tourism is to their economy—not to mention arrogant and mean, forcing us tourists to pay for their internal problems—but there you have it.London is also the main hub for Europe's great no-frills airlines, connecting the capital of the British Empire with the cities and vacation spots of Europe for as little as nothing (Ryanair often runs "free" sales) to maybe $120 max.

 Add those two facts together, and you may be able to subtract hundreds of dollars from your airfare.

-Here are some practical examples, using a sample trip taken from New York, pitting fares gleaned from Expedia against the Big Ben Switcheroo (using that keen $170 roundtrip to London, which was actually available the day I wrote this page a few years back—now the winter fare is more like $500, but that's still better than airfares to much of the Continent).
+Here are some practical examples, using a sample trip taken from New York, pitting fares gleaned from Expedia against the Big Ben Switcheroo (using that keen $170 roundtrip to London, which is actually available as I'm writing this).

 |Rome||$342||$210||($22 on Ryanair via Stansted)||$132|